 The Compensation Committee has the authority to retain compensation consultants and other advisors to assist it in performing its duties.
-In 2018, the Compensation Committee engaged Compensia, Inc., as its compensation consultant.
-Compensia reports to and is directed by the Compensation Committee.
-In general, the Compensation Committee directs Compensia to provide periodic updates on market trends and developments, provide relevant and credible market data for assessing pay competitiveness, evaluate the alignment of the design of our executive compensation program with our business strategy, performance outcomes, and competitive pay practices, and Compensia participates in Compensation Committee meetings where substantive executive compensation decisions are being made.
+In 2021, the Compensation Committee engaged Willis Towers Watson (through its subsidiary company Towers Watson Delaware Inc.) ("WTW"), as its compensation consultant.
+WTW reports to and is directed by the Compensation Committee.
+In general, the Compensation Committee directs WTW to provide periodic updates on market trends and developments, provide relevant and credible market data for assessing pay competitiveness, evaluate the alignment of the design of our executive compensation program with our business strategy, performance outcomes, and competitive pay practices, and WTW participates in Compensation Committee meetings where substantive executive compensation decisions are being made.
+The Company incurred approximately \$48,000 in fees to WTW for those services provided in 2021.